heroku/devcenter-embedded-tomcat/README.md

 And then simply run the script:

+On Mac / Linux:

     :::term
     $ sh target/bin/webapp

+On Windows:

+    :::term
+    $ target\bin\webapp.bat

 That's it.
 Your application should start up on port 8080.
 You can see the JSP at http://localhost:8080 and the servlet and http://localhost:8080/hello